IanMarteens/Austra/README.md

 * The __sweet spot__ that Austra targets.
 I started writing this library when dealing with a financial application that used squared matrices in the order of 32-128 rows and columns.
 In this range of problems, AVX + pointers provide the faster solutions, without losing precision, and without needing any third-party low-level provider.
 * Austra is a library _plus_ a language.
 It is easier to try the functionality through the language, and then use the library directly in your code.

+More sophisticated use cases are also supported.
+For instance, your final customer may need customizable expressions in an application.
+Austra can then be used as a __scripting engine__ for your application, with a very simple syntax and little overhead.

 ## How to give the language a try

 There is a Big Bad Austra Desktop application, written in WPF, with all the required bells and whistles... but it uses third-party controls, so I cannot open source it.